Cantech Knowledge Base

 • If you plan to use Nginx as a reverse proxy, install its dependencies with the following commands:

-• Run the below command to add the repository and update the list –
+• Run the below command to add the Nginx repository.

 For SSL, use Certbot to get a free SSL certificate:

-• Make sure with the below commands that you have the latest snapd version required to install Certbot and then install it –
+• Make sure with the below commands that you have the latest snapd version required to install Certbot.

 $ sudo certbot renew --dry-run